3mdeb/96boards-docs-wiki/LatestSnapshots.md

 <a name="section-54"></a>
 ### UART Ports
 In Debian the two 96Boards expansion IO UART serial ports will appear as `/dev/ttyAMA2` and `/dev/ttyAMA3` and are configured at 115200 baud by default.
-Note that /dev/ttyAMA3 requires an updated build from the daily snapshots.
+Note in this release by default, UEFI and Kernel console are directed to /dev/ttyAMA3.

 Alternatively, you can modify the grub.cfg and the inittab file in the system image.